wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/3-user-registration.md

 This registration is useful in the scenarios when contacts are known in advance.
 It is commonly used to register customers, partners, or employees.
 Invitation-based registration works in situations where users can be "pre-validated," such as when you've collected contact information from visitors of your exhibition booth.

-Invitations contain a number of [Invitation attributes](/power-apps/maker/portals/configure/invite-contacts?azure-portal=true#invitation-attributes) that allow you to:
+Invitations contain a number of [Invitation columns](/power-apps/maker/portals/configure/invite-contacts?azure-portal=true#invitation-attributes) or attributes that allow you to:

 - Send single or group invitations.
 Group invitations use the same invitation code for all invitees and work well with a restriction on the number of invitations to redeem.
 For example, a promotional email can be sent by a software company, inviting all their users to participate in a beta program, but intake is limited to the first 100 registrations.
 - Specify an expiry date, if desired.
 - Specify a portal contact as the inviter.
 You can use this information to customize invitation emails and in the post-registration workflows.
 - Assign the invited contact(s) automatically to an account on invite redemption.
 This option is useful in partner portal scenarios where all invitees are from the same company.
-- Implement a workflow automatically on invite redemption.
+- Implement a classic workflow automatically on invite redemption.
 For example, you might want to send a "Thank you" email to the contacts who accepted the invitation.
 - Assign the invited contact(s) automatically to web roles on redemption.
 You can use this feature to grant users who accept the invitation special access rights in your portal.

 > [!IMPORTANT]